Helper Utilities (dm.helpers)

 Returns:

-List of dartwork color names
+Length-n list of dartwork color names.

 Return type: